Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Dataset

 \textbf{DermaMNIST}~\cite{yang2023medmnist} is a skin lesion classification dataset.
 It consists of 7 diagnostic categories: \textit{actinic keratoses}, \textit{basal cell carcinoma}, \textit{benign keratosis-like lesions}, \textit{dermatofibroma}, \textit{melanocytic nevi}, \textit{melanoma}, and \textit{vascular lesions}.
-To adapt DermaMNIST for multi-label classification, we apply a strategy similar to the one used for multi-label CIFAR-10.
-Given the long-tailed nature of the original dataset, we preserve its inherent distribution by retaining all single-label samples.
-Then, we augment the dataset with an equal number of synthetic samples for each possible pairwise label combination.
-Figure~\ref{fig: multi_DermaMNIST_exmaple} shows examples of the resulting composite multi-label inputs.
-The resulting dataset comprises the complete set of original samples along with the newly generated multi-label samples.
-We evaluate our method on this multi-label DermaMNIST dataset under two FL configurations: $\beta = 0.5, \gamma = 0.71$ and $\beta = 0.1, \gamma = 0.71$.
-The corresponding class-wise data distributions across clients are illustrated in Figure~\ref{fig: DermaMNIST_data_distribution}.
+To adapt DermaMNIST to the multi-label setting, we adopt a strategy similar to that used for multi-label CIFAR-10.
+Given the long-tailed nature of the original dataset, we preserve its intrinsic class distribution by retaining all original single-label samples.
+We then augment the dataset by generating an equal number of synthetic samples for each possible pairwise label combination.
+Examples of the resulting composite multi-label samples are shown in Figure~\ref{fig:multi_DermaMNIST_example}.
+The final dataset consists of the complete set of original samples together with the newly generated multi-label samples.
+We evaluate the proposed method on this multi-label DermaMNIST dataset under two FL settings: $\beta = 0.5, \gamma = 0.71$ and $\beta = 0.1, \gamma = 0.71$.
+The corresponding class-wise data distributions across clients are illustrated in Figure~\ref{fig:DermaMNIST_data_distribution}.